CityUniversityLondon/social-hub-node/README.md

 server.js uses express to handle API request the project uses cron to handle time schedule to execute scoial api requests and push SOAP requests to Squiz matrix CRON schedule is setup to run every hour.
-The index.js file is used to handle the application end points
+The index file in /src/routes/index.js handle request endpoints

 # on the server
 ## Folder structure